shankch/cs221_project/README.md

 # Multi-Graph Convolutional Neural Networks
 The code contained in this repository represents a TensorFlow implementation of the Recurrent Multi-Graph Convolutional Neural Network depicted in:

-Recommendation System using Geometric Matrix Completion withMulti-Graph Neural Networks (CS221 project)<br>
+Recommendation System using Geometric Matrix Completion with Multi-Graph Neural Networks (CS221 project)<br>
 Shashank(sshashan@stanford.edu)

 ## Repository Structure